Integration Guide

 Step 3: Report transactions

-After an agent completes a task or transaction on your platform, send a transaction report:
+After an agent completes a task on your platform, send a transaction report with the outcome and any relevant dimension signals (0 to 1000):

 curl -X POST https://api.agentsignet.com/transactions \